Types of Taxes

 A use tax is a special type of tax that the buyer is supposed to pay when purchasing an item from an out-of-state vendor who does not have a physical presence within the state, and is, therefore, not required to collect sales tax for the state.
 These taxes are often called Amazon taxes, because Amazon does not collect sales taxes for most jurisdictions, although that may soon change.
 Use taxes are generally very difficult to enforce, so they are rarely collected.
 The rationale for the use tax is that businesses located within the state or jurisdiction have to charge sales tax while out-of-state vendors do not, thus increasing the price of the goods and services that are sold by state vendors.
 This has become a particular pervasive problem with the rapid rise in online shopping.

 Many states sometimes offer a tax holiday, when certain items can be purchased during a restricted period, usually a couple of days, without paying a sales or use tax, to help out the poor or to stimulate desirable activity.
 Most of these tax holidays seem to be in August, when items needed for the coming school year are exempted from sales or use taxes.
-Common tax holiday items include clothing and school supplies that cost less than certain amount, such as $100, and sometimes computers, since they are increasingly being used in the classroom but still remain expensive for many parents.
+Common tax holiday items include clothing and school supplies below a certain price, such as $100, and sometimes computers, since they are increasingly being used in the classroom but still remain expensive for many parents.

 Naturally, the businesses pass these taxes on to the consumer in the form of higher prices, although the tax burden will be shared by both businesses and their customers, depending on the tax incidence.
 Although no jurisdiction in the United States assesses a value-added tax presently, many European countries do.
 Like regressive sales taxes, the VAT imposes a heavier burden on poor people.
 Tax authorities like the VAT, not only because it is easily enforceable, but also because it is not readily apparent to the people how much tax they are paying.